 Note that this is only a sample petition.
 Each state (and courts within each state) has its own requirements regarding the content, format, and formalities of a joint divorce petition.
 Therefore, you should always refer to the state laws and rules for the court in which you will be filing your petition.
 For more general information, feel free to check out FindLaw's section on divorce.

 After reading this, you will likely have more specific questions and will want to learn more about the laws governing joint divorce petitions in your state or county.
-A good way to have your inquiries answered is by getting a free case review from a divorce attorney in your area.
-A divorce attorney can explain how a joint petition works in the real world.
+A good way to have your inquiries answered is by contacting a divorce attorney in your area.
+A divorce attorney can explain how a joint petition works in the real world, and help you figure out if it's right for your situation.